 The use of ketamine in treating mental conditions continues to expand.
 Parkinson’s disease is a long-term degenerative disorder of the central nervous system that primarily affects the motor system.
 Common symptoms include shaking, rigidity, slowness of movement, difficulty walking, and dementia.
 A third of Parkinson’s patients also experience depression and anxiety.
+Fortunately, a new Parkinson’s treatment is on the rise in popularity.
+And, is bringing new hope for patients diagnosed with Parkinson’s and their family members.

 Currently, Levodopa is the best-known treatment for Parkinson’s.
 However, it has some rather debilitating side effects.
 Levodopa is a helpful initial treatment.
 As the disease progresses though, the neurons continue to be lost and the medication becomes less effective.
 These medications produce complications, such as involuntary writhing movements.